Learning to Look Closer: A New Instance-Wise Loss for Small Cerebral Lesion Segmentation: Related Work

 CC-Metrics computes the Voronoi region for every connected component (lesion) and then scores each region individually.
 This assigns the same weight to every lesion, regardless of size, in the final score.

-Blob loss scores each ground-truth connected component individually.
-For each $C\in\mathcal{K}$, we zero out predictions on voxels belonging to other GT components (so false positives remain), and compute the score for $C$:
+In contrast, blob loss avoids geometric partitioning and instead isolates each component $C$ by masking.
+For each $C\in\mathcal{K}$, we zero out predictions on voxels belonging to other GT components (preserving false positives) and define the loss as the average over all components:

 Fig. \ref{fig:gradient-illustration} contrasts the gradients of both loss functions.
 We observe two effects.
 First, in BlobDiceCE, false positives (dark red areas) have uniform gradients across component sizes and larger relative magnitudes than in CC-DiceCE.
 Second, in CC-DiceCE, gradients scale with Voronoi size, so smaller regions receive larger relative magnitudes.
-The small false negative in the bottom right therefore carries a larger gradient relative to the other regions under CC-DiceCE (\(-0.17\) and \(-0.39\) vs. \(-0.57\) and \(-0.70\)), whereas in BlobDiceCE its effect is diluted because all false positives influence the computation for every component.
+The small false negative in the bottom right therefore carries a larger gradient relative to the other regions under CC-DiceCE (\(-1.00\)), whereas in BlobDiceCE its effect is diluted (\(-0.56\)) because all false positives influence the computation for every component.